rlopez133/virt-aap-day2-workspace/README.md

 Welcome to the **virt-aap-day2-workspace** repository!
-This repository is designed to support **Day 2 operations** for Virtual Machines (VMs) on OpenShift Virtualization using the **Ansible Automation Platform (AAP)**.
-It contains all the necessary playbooks, roles, configurations, and resources to manage, patch, and maintain VMs effectively in a dynamic OpenShift environment.
+This repository is designed to support **Day 2 operations** for Virtual Machines (VMs) on OpenShift Virtualization using **Ansible Automation Platform (AAP)**.
+It contains all the necessary playbooks and roles to manage, patch, and maintain VMs effectively in a dynamic OpenShift environment.

 ## Repository Structure